 The Northwest Territories Health and Social Services Authority (NTHSSA) offers challenging and exciting careers in health and social services delivery and administration in Canada’s North.
 The Territorial Authority has service locations in communities across the territory and a staff of more than 1,600 serving over 43,000 residents of the NWT and 5,900 residents of the Kitikmeot Region of Nunavut.
 Challenging work, welcoming communities, and expanded opportunities are some of the benefits offered to employees of the NTHSSA.

-Located within the Fort McPherson Health Centre and reporting directly to the Nurse in Charge the Community Health Nurse (CHN) is one of three CHNs who deliver community health services.
-The Health Centre is the sole medical facility in the community and supports approximately 5,600 individual encounters per year.
+Located within the Tuktoyaktuk Health Centre and reporting directly to the Nurse in Charge the Community Health Nurse (CHN) is one of three CHNs who deliver community health services to a client population (predominantly Inuvialuit and Gwich’in).
+The Health Centre is the sole medical facility in the community and supports approximately 6,600 individual encounters per year.

 Community Health Services include providing non-emergency medical care; responding to medical emergencies that require decision making outside of the usual policies, procedures and standards of nursing care; and delivering nursing programs designed to promote community health and wellness (i.e. including but not limited to Well-Child/Woman/Man clinics, pre and post-natal clinics, school health program, chronic disease clinic, immunization programs, communicable disease surveillance and treatment, etc.).
 The provision of critical incident services is supported by the NIC and a physician over the telephone when communications links are available.

 Services may be provided within the Health Centre, community halls, schools or in a patients home (i.e. elderly population) and are intended to promote a healthy way of life, and decrease the incidence of death and disease and injury.
 Services may be provided on an individual basis or as part of a multi-disciplinary team.